danielgafni/dagster-ray/README.md

 [Ray](https://github.com/ray-project/ray) integration for [Dagster](https://github.com/dagster-io/dagster).

-`dagster-ray` allows orchestrating distributed Ray compute from Dagster pipelines.
+`dagster-ray` orchestrates distributed Ray compute from Dagster pipelines.
 It includes:

 - `RayRunLauncher` - a `RunLauncher` which submits Dagster runs as isolated Ray jobs (in cluster mode) to a Ray cluster.